Press & Reviews

 Official City Blog Uwishunu says: ”In the light of Philadelphia’s burgeoning art scene, sometimes it may feel like the support for writers comes up a little short.
 But for those who favor a pen to a paintbrush, the city’s new literary magazine APIARY has been working to pick up the slack.”
 Full article here.

-APIARY in Philly
+APIARY around Philly